 In other words, being able to deliver a product or service to the market ahead of your competition and changes can make the difference between success and failure for a startup.
 In our guide for startups, we summed up the fundamentals of the topic and some insights on how to reduce time to market.

 Time to market, often referred to as TTM, is the amount of time it takes for a company to take its product from conception to its commercial release.
 Time to market is critical for startups as it can determine their resilience.
 Simply put, if a startup takes too long to bring its product to market, it may miss the window of opportunity and be overtaken by competitors.

 Time To Market (TTM) is the period from ideation to the product’s market launch or the moment the business sells it to a customer.
-In the startup environment, TTM is one of the most crucial metrics determining the business’ success potential.
+In software development startup environments, TTM is one of the most crucial metrics determining the business’ success potential.